bbj4t/nsfw-novel/README.md

 ## Notes on Model Selection

-For NSFW story generation, models specifically fine-tuned for creative writing and NSFW content tend to perform best.
-Some options to consider:
+This application is configured to use the UnfilteredAI/NSFW-3B model from Hugging Face, which is specifically designed for NSFW content generation.
+Other models you might consider:

+- UnfilteredAI/NSFW-3B - The default model, good balance of quality and resource usage
+- NeverSleep/Noromaid-3B-v0.1.1 - Another NSFW-focused model
-- Kunoichi-7B - Good performance on consumer hardware
+- PygmalionAI/pygmalion-6b - Good for character-based storytelling
-- Fimbulvetr-10.7B - Better quality but requires more resources
-- Aurelian-70B - High quality but requires significant hardware resources
+- Undi95/ReMM-NSFW - Specialized for NSFW content

-These models can be found on Hugging Face and other model repositories.
+All these models can be found on Hugging Face and can be used by changing the `model_name` parameter in the application.

 ## License